33 Comments

 Have you considered the reverse of your idea?
-That perhaps the problem with politics is simply narcissism and mental illness?
+Perhaps the problem with politics is simply narcissism and mental illness.

-Most people if they lost a race or couldn’t get into an event aren’t humiliated.
+Most people, when they have lost a race or can’t get into an event, aren’t humiliated.
 Often they are depressed or disappointed, but humiliation is something you feel when you are treated as a lesser human, like the victims of Abu Ghraib or rape, not someone who loses a race or can’t have something they want.

 And many, many celebrities are roasted.
 It is a sign of celebrity.
 But they don’t respond by sociopathically immiserating others.